Kinsta hosting provider review

 1. Kinsta hosting runs on the Google cloud platform.

 3. Kinsta-managed WordPress hosting offers several different packages: “Start,” “Pro,” and “Business.”
-The “Business” package is divided, as is the next (even higher price segment) “Enterprise” package.
+The “Business” package is divided, as is the following (even higher price segment) “Enterprise” package.
 Depending on your needs, you can choose from them the right option.

 If you’re looking for cheap WordPress hosting, you’ll be disappointed with Kinsta.
-But then quality is (thankfully) not cheap.
+But then quality is (thankfully) not affordable.
 With great value for money, you can rest assured that Kinsta offers good value for money.

 Kinsta currently has 11 different packages ranging from $30 a month to a maximum (the most expensive package) of $1,500 a month.
 If you prepay for the whole year, you get two months free.
 So that’s twice the $30 you can put in your pocket!